Kwando Safaris is a 100% citizen-owned company and we take our employment and empowerment policies very seriously.

 Kwando Safaris supports the Lady Khama Charitable Trust (LKCT).
 Lady Ruth Khama was the wife of the first President, Sir Seretse Khama and mother of present President Lt.
 General Seretse Khama Ian Khama.
 She was considered the mother of the nation and was well-known for her support of many charitable causes.
 The LKCT supports several charitable initiatives throughout the country and Kwando Safaris operates a 'matching' scheme for the benefit of the Trust and its associated charitable beneficiaries.
 Guests are offered a chance to contribute to a very worthy cause and Kwando Safaris pledges to match each guest’s contribution.

-In line with Botswana’s 50th Anniversary of Independence, which called for great celebration around the country, Kwando Safaris decided to give back to the community in which we live in.
+In line with Botswana's 50th Anniversary of Independence in 2016, which called for great celebration around the country, Kwando Safaris decided to give back to the community in which we live in.
 Rather than spending the money on a party, we wanted to be sure everyone had something to celebrate as well.
 Rather than lose monies in admin and organising, the Kwando staff solicited donations of much needed household supplies and also purchased some in addition, allowing more fund to be utilised to benefit those who need help.
 The staff also came together for a weekend to go around giving out the buckets (a more useful household item than a basket for example) to the more rural outskirts of Maun.
 They were received with great appreciation and joy from the community.

 Kwando Safaris intends to continue this practice and will do it once at the beginning of the year and again around the anniversary period.